-Like it or not, your credit score dictates everything from whether you’re approved for a credit card to what rate you’re offered on a mortgage.
+Like it or not, your credit score dictates everything from whether you’re approved for a credit card to what interest rate you’re offered on a mortgage or other loan.

 1. Clean up your credit report

-Before you do anything else, go to AnnualCreditReport.com and request a free credit report from each of the big three credit reporting companies:
+Before you do anything else, go to AnnualCreditReport.com and request a credit report from each of the three big nationwide credit reporting companies:

-Keeping a clean credit report isn’t only important for your credit score; it can also make or break your job prospects.
-Employers can and do pull credit reports before making hiring decisions.
+Keeping a clean credit report isn’t just important for your credit score.
+It can also affect your job prospects.
+Some employers pull credit reports before making hiring decisions.

 2. Pay down your balance

-There are many theories on what is the best credit utilization level, but on its website, Experian suggests it’s best to have a rate of no more than 30 percent.
+There are many theories on the ideal credit utilization rate, but Experian suggests it’s best to have a rate of less than 30%.
 In other words, you should never have more than $3,000 charged at any time if you have a $10,000 limit.

 3. Pay twice a month

 For example, assume you have a credit card with a $1,000 limit.
 It’s a rewards card, so you use it for everything.
 In fact, every month, you hit your limit.
-The statement arrives, you owe $1,000, and you send in a check to pay it off.
-The problem is the credit card company is likely reporting the statement balance each month.
-So it looks like you have a $1,000 limit and a $1,000 balance.
-That’s a 100 percent credit utilization rate, and not a good thing as far as your score is concerned.
+The statement arrives, you owe $1,000, and you pay it off.
+But depending on what point in the month the credit card company reports your statement balance, it might look like you have a $1,000 limit and a $1,000 balance every month.
+That’s a 100% credit utilization rate.

 You can help alleviate the problem by breaking up your credit card payments.
 Go ahead and charge everything to get the rewards, but send in payments at least twice a month to keep your running balance lower.
 In addition, if you make a large purchase on your card and have the cash handy, pay it off immediately.